harrism/hemi/README.md

 Hemi is a header-only library, so there is no further installation required.
 Simply include the hemi headers for the features you need.
 See the examples for demonstration.

+### Optional CMake Installation

+If you would like to use cmake to manage the installation of this code, you can install with:

+    > mkdir build && cd build
+    > cmake -DCMAKE_INSTALL_PREFIX=/usr/local ..

+This will export `Hemi::cpu`, `Hemi::cuda`, and `Hemi::hemi` targets.
+The last target selects `Hemi::cuda` if `CMAKE_CUDA_ARCHITECTURES` is set, but falls back to `Hemi::cpu` otherwise.
+Both targets setup the required flags for successfully compiling code that relies on hemi.

+An example using this setup is included in `examples/simple`.
+Compile it for GPU by setting your CUDA architecture:

+    > mkdir build && cd build
+    > cmake -DCMAKE_PREFIX_PATH=/usr/local -DCMAKE_CUDA_ARCHITECTURES=52 ..

 Features
 ========